32″ electronic ink on the wall

 To avoid damage to the wall I used the guards.
 They also ensured that the screen hung parallel to the wall.
 Very happy with the result.

-The guard for the bottom screws prevents the wall from being damaged, however I didn’t need the spacer that was suppose to be below it.
+The guard for the bottom screws prevents the wall from being damaged.

 Charging the display